NCSU-ComPS-Group/prism/doc/content/getting_started/contributing.md

 1. A link will be printed in the terminal; visit that page.
 1. There, you’ll find instructions to create your PR.
 Fill out the form (one can simply copy what is in the commit messages, or write a custom summary of your own) and submit your PR!
-1. To notify others (or the FENIX development team), you can also tag people in your PR to get their attention.
+1. To notify others (or the PRISM development team), you can also tag people in your PR to get their attention.